“Allred is daring Portland directors to think bigger, grander, and zanier." - bennet Campbell Ferguson - Journalist

 “I immediately recognized her as a compelling and original talent, someone whose work should be supported in every way.
 Her broad perspective on human nature is vividly evident in this script, as is her remarkable openness of heart.
 She takes the ordinary, blends the known and unknown, yet provides no easy explanations.
 Her gift is to love it all passionately and compassionately.” - Ellen Parks, Casting Director/Professor at NYU Tisch & Columbia University

-Welcome to my personal artist’s website, a space separate from my production company, Allred Films—where I get weirder and wilder.
+Welcome to my personal artist’s website, where I get weirder and wilder.

 What is art if not a vehicle for liberation?
 To make art is to stretch into the far reaches of imagination, to pierce the veil of hidden desires, to embrace truths that even the bravest among us fear exposing.